Bolt Thrower: Rise to popularity and departures of Karl Willetts and Andy Whale (1989–1994)

 Continuing, they recorded their third and final Peel session on 22 July 1990.
-On these three songs from the upcoming album were performed in raw versions as well as "Lost Souls Domain" off Realm of Chaos.
+These three songs from the upcoming album were performed in raw versions, as well as "Lost Souls Domain" from Realm of Chaos.
 The next step in the history of Bolt Thrower was the album titled War Master.
 It was recorded, as was the previous album, in Slaughterhouse Studios, which burnt down two weeks after the recordings were completed.
 Again, Games Workshop offered to do their artwork; however, as it was considered too expensive, Bolt Thrower declined the offer.
 The former head designer of Games Workshop would do the artwork, resulting in artwork quite similar to Realm of Chaos.
 During the US tour they went on to promote the War Master album, they used an old US school bus as a tour bus, loaded with many computer games.
 All three Peel sessions were then released on one CD named The Peel Sessions 1988–90 in 1991.

 Their next step was the album The IVth Crusade.
 The title has a double meaning, as it was their fourth studio album (not counting the Peel sessions), but the album title also refers to the Fourth Crusade and the capturing of Constantinople.
 The cover artwork is a painting from Eugène Delacroix, showing "The Entry of the Crusaders in Constantinople".

 They wrote slower songs which were heavier and more bombastic.
 It leans more towards doom metal influenced by bands like Candlemass, in combination with their own massive death metal sound.
 The album was followed by the tour 'World Crusade' with the Polish death metal act Vader and the Swedish death metal band Grave in Europe.
 The band toured the US again as well as Australia.
 During this time, a single was released called "Spearhead", containing a very heavy, extended remix of the CD track "Spearhead", plus two new tracks and "Dying Creed" off the new album.